 %-Vv

-- This token is anonymous and is used to track visits.
-It stores no data other than that the a user has visited the site.
-When a user visits the site his/her user profile is updated with the lastVisitDate and this cookie is set.
-This cookie is set to expire in 20 minutes.
-When ever the page loads we check if this cookie is still active, if it is we add 20 minutes to the expiry date.
-If it is not, we update the lastVisitDate in the user's profile, we record it as a new visit.
+and this cookie is set. - This cookie is set to expire in 20 minutes.
+Whenever a page loads, we check whether this cookie is still active; if it is, we add 20 minutes to the expiry date.
+If it is not, we update the

 %-vA